jalexop/ExpressionLevelsCalculation/README.md

 Input Files
-Type: Multi-channel images saved as TIFF stacks (e.g., *.tif).
+Type: Multi-channel images within a container or saved as TIFF stacks (e.g., *.tif).

 Format: Must be a 4-channel image stack.